graphicscorelab/graphicscorelab.github.io/README.md

 ## `"am i a score-player?"`

 You can join as a score player if you have a practice that involves playing music or sound.
-Whether you play drums, violin, oud, eurorack, mbira, guitar, lute, trombone... you are welcome in this space.
+Whether you play drums, violin, oud, eurorack, mbira, voice, guitar, lute, trombone... you are welcome in this space.
+Likewise, you do not need to know how to read music and you do not need to have experience improvising.
+This workshop is designed to be accessible and enriching for a diversity of score players.

 ## `"can i join if i am self-taught?"`